pelias/fuzzy-tester/README.md

 + `unexpected` is analogous to `expected`, except that you *cannot* specify a `priorityThresh` and the `properties` array does *not* support strings.
+ + `weights` (optional) test case specific weighting for scores of the individual expectations.
+See the weights section below

 ## output generators
 The acceptance-tests support multiple different output generators, like an email and terminal output.
 See `node test